 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The registered scheme does not have a material direct or indirect exposure to interest rate risk.
+The registered scheme does not have a material direct or indirect exposure to interest rate risk as at 30 June 2023 and 2022.